 Heatsink in a laptop is a thermal conductor which, along with the fan, aids in cooling the processor by attracting the hot blown air and cooling it with the help of fins.
 This works similar to a radiator in a car.

-The most common reason for overheating is dust clogging the internal parts.
+The most common reason for computer and laptop overheating is dust clogging the internal parts.
 Remove the back panel of the laptop so that you can check the cooling fan and the heat sink.
 If the fan makes a grinding sound while rotating, it’s time to change it.
-If it works fine, clean the fan and the heatsink with compressed air and put it back.
+If it works fine, clean the fan and the heat sink with compressed air and put it back.

 3. Liquid Spillage on Your Laptop